Blatná

 Blatná ([ˈblatnaː]; Blatna) is a town in Strakonice District in the South Bohemian Region of the Czech Republic.
-It has about 6,400 inhabitants.
-It is known for a water castle in the centre of a pond, and a landscape garden around it.
-The historic town centre with the castle complex is well preserved and is protected by law as an urban monument zone.
+It has about 6,700 inhabitants.
+It is known for Blatná Castle, a water castle with a surrounding moat, and a landscape garden around it.
+The historic town centre with the castle complex is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Villages of Blatenka, Čekanice, Drahenický Málkov, Hněvkov, Jindřichovice, Milčice, Řečice and Skaličany are administrative parts of Blatná.
+Blatná consists of nine municipal parts (in brackets population according to the 2021 census):